 |Total study time||150|

 The assessment for the module provides you with the opportunity to demonstrate achievement of the learning outcomes.
-In addition to the summative assessments, during the course of the module there will be opportunities to obtain feedback in the form of unassessed, formative activities.
+In addition to the summative assessments, during the course of the module there will be opportunities to obtain feedback during class-based discussions and activities.

 This is how we’ll formally assess what you have learned in this module.